pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 An interface will be monitored by the plugin if its *waitForActivity* configuration property has a non-zero value.

-If at any time throughput on a monitored interface falls below and remains below the configured *threshold* value for *waitForActivity* heartbeats then the interface is considered to be in a problem state.
+If throughput on a monitored interface falls below and remains below the configured *threshold* value for *waitForActivity* heartbeats then the interface is considered to be in a problem state.
+The plugin will handle this condition in one of two ways dependent upon the value of the *rebootLimit* configuration property.

-If an interface's *rebootLimit* is configured to zero and the interface enters a problem state then a 'warn' notification is issued on the interface's *notificationPath* and the interface removed from further monitoring.
+If *rebootLimit* is zero, then a 'warn' notification is issued on the configured *notificationPath* and the interface is removed from further monitoring.

-If, however, *rebootLimit* is non-zero then the Signal K server will be restarted up to a maximum of *rebootLimit* times in an attempt to restore the interface to a working state.
+If *rebootLimit* is non-zero, then the plugin will commence a sequence of server restarts up to the maximum configured by *rebootLimit*.
-After each restart, the interface is monitored for *waitForActivity* cycles in the hope that it wakes up.
+After each restart the interface is monitored in the way described obove to determine whether or not the interface has been restored to a working state.
-A second or two before a reboot sequence commences, an 'alert' notification is issued on *notificationPath*: this advance warning aims to allow an alarm handler or annunciator to detect the 'alert' condition and do its thing.
+A second or two before a restart sequence commences, an 'alert' notification is issued on *notificationPath*: this advance warning aims to allow an alarm handler or annunciator to detect the 'alert' condition and do its thing before the host server is restarted.

-If this rather crude remedial strategy fails to restore interface throughput above *threshold*, then a 'warn' notification is issued and the interface removed from further monitoring.
+If the restart sequence fails to restore interface throughput above *threshold*, then a 'warn' notification is issued and the interface is removed from further monitoring.

 If throughput on a problem interface recovers above *threshold* then a 'normal' notification is issued and monitoring proceeds as usual.

+Be aware that a server restart is initiated by killing the parent Node
-If and when the Signal K Node process is killed it will only restart automatically if, as is normally the case, Signal K is started by the host operating system's process manager and it is configured to support this behaviour.
+process: Signal K will only restart automatically if, as will be the case after a normal installation, it is configured to be started by the host operating system's process manager.

 Significant actions taken by the plugin are written to the server log.